 Research the offer: what is your equity actually worth?

 Equity is often part of an offer and can be confusing.
-I’m not going to dive deep into this topic; other than that, I want to point out topics like vesting, strike price, and types of equity.
-These are all important to sort out and can really make a difference.
+I’m not going to dive deep into this topic; other than to point out topics like vesting, strike price, and types of equity are all important to sort out and can really make a difference.
 I encourage you to read Equity for Software Engineers at Big Tech and Startups, which really helped me understand this topic.

 6. Finding challenges outside of work